kraffcho/Expense-Tracker-with-TypeScript-and-React/README.md

 ✅ Filter expenses by date
 ✅ Sort by name, price, or date
 ✅ Data persistence with local storage
-✅ Display total expense amount
+✅ Display total expense amount (and filtered if any)
+✅ Dark/Light theme toggle feature to improve user experience by allowing customization of the app's appearance
 ✅ Responsive design

 ---